 Bangalore Shopping in Makar Sankranti

 As in any festival, shopping is a big part of the celebrations.
-Hectic shopping takes place for new clothes, utensils and gifts.
-Though many shopping malls have sprung up in Bengaluru, old shopping areas like Chickpet, Balepet, M.G Road,Commercial street and Brigade Road are still favourites with the shoppers.“Priyadarshini” the Govt. owned shop, declares a 50% discount on all its silk products during the festive season.
+People shop for new clothes, utensils and gifts.
+Though many shopping malls have sprung up in Bengaluru, old shopping areas like Chickpet, Balepet, M.G Road,Commercial street and Brigade Road are still favourites with the shoppers.
+During this season several shops offer discount on products .“Priyadarshini” the Govt. owned shop, is one such shop.
 “Co-Optex”- the Tamilnadu Govt. enterprise also declares a 30+ % discount on several of its products.
-Both enterprises are known for their wide variety of silk and cotton sarees and home furnishings.
-They have several stores throughout Bengaluru.
+Both enterprises are known for their wide variety of silk cotton sarees and home furnishings.
+Further, they have several stores throughout Bengaluru.

 Marathahalli is famous for its factory outlets.
-The retail shops are mainly on Varthur Road where clothes and accessories are available at very reasonable prices.
-Brigade Road is popular among youngsters.
-All branded showrooms are on the main road and at several arcades located in this road .
-Commercial Street is another popular destination for branded and designer clothes =.”
-Cinnamon”, on Gangadhar Chetty Road is a high end hop, known for its pretty clothes, accessories, costume and silver jewellery, crockery and cutlery.
+The retail shops in this area are mainly on Varthur Road where clothes and accessories are available at very reasonable prices.
+Brigade Road is popular with youngsters.
+All branded showrooms are on the main road and at several small shopping arcades located in this road .
+Commercial Street is another popular destination for branded and designer clothes.”
+Cinnamon”, on Gangadhar Chetty Road is a luxury shop, known for its pretty clothes, accessories, costume silver jewellery, crockery and cutlery.

-“Psybaba” on Castle Road is another popular destination, known for a wide range of items such as Batik, Tie and Dye fabrics and garments, Camel bone jewellery, leather jackets, purses, belts, wrist watches, belts, carpets and furnishings.
+“Psybaba” on Castle Road is another popular destination, known for a wide range of items.
+Batik, Tie and Dye fabrics and garments, Camel bone jewellery, leather jackets, purses, belts, wrist watches, belts, carpets and furnishings are popular here.

 Gifting for Makar Sankranti